 Repairing a Swiss Rolex Submariner Caliber 3130

-A worthy patient on the workbench, this watch is familiar and pleasant in all respects.
-This is a black Rolex Submariner (without a calendar), a member of the endangered species of ‘tool’ watches – reliable, with minimal frilly additions, functional in any situation.
+We’ve got a worthy patient on the workbench.
+This watch is familiar and pleasant in every way.
+It’s a black Rolex Submariner (with no calendar), a member of an endangered ‘tool’ watch species – reliable, with minimal add-ons, great for any situation.

-The problem here is that although the watch runs accurately, the power reserve isn’t sufficient.
-The manual winding has a long run of more than 40 hours, but when worn on the hand does not have enough energy to wind the mechanism in a full day.
-This means that no problems are expected to be encountered in the escapement mechanism, and we must focus our attention to the situation of the self-winding module.
+The problem here is that although the watch runs quite accurately, the power reserve just isn’t enough.
+After manual winding, the watch can run for over 40 hours by itself, but when worn on the hand, the mechanism can’t even last a full day.
+This means that we shouldn’t focus too much on the escapement mechanism, and should instead direct our attention to the self-winding module.

-Straight to the point – we remove the automatic winding module and study the state of the mechanism.
-The mechanics seem to be in excellent condition, everything is clean under the module.
+Let’s get straight to it – we remove the automatic winding module and examine the mechanism.
+The components all seem to be in excellent condition, everything is clean under the module.

 Inspecting the self-winding module.

-Red ceramic wheels, a Rolex signature.
-The teeth are fine – from the top it looks almost perfect.
+Red ceramic wheels, signature for Rolex.
+The teeth are fine, the top side looks close to perfect.

-When highly magnified, some dirt and excess grease residue is visible on the underside of the module.
+Once we zoom in quite far, some dirt and excess grease residue are visible on the underside of the module.

-A very typical problem for the Rolex 3130 automatic winding mechanism, it can lead to serious damage of the mechanism if not eliminated in time.
-It is probable that, during the last servicing of the mechanism, not enough attention was paid to the self-winding module.
-The descent and main mechanism were serviced and greased efficiently, needing no intervention.
-However, the watchmaker either assumed that the module was reliable (which is generally true) or forgot to disassemble and wash it altogether.
-Don’t do this – we will rectify the situation.
+A rather common problem for the Rolex 3130 automatic winding mechanism, it can damage the mechanism quite severely if not fixed in time.
+Whenever the watch was last serviced, the self-winding module was likely neglected.
+The escapement and main mechanism were serviced and greased well, no touch-ups needed.
+However, the watchmaker must’ve either assumed that the module was reliable (which is generally the case) and decided to save some time, or he may have forgotten altogether to disassemble and wash it.
+Not great either way, let’s fix it.

 Servicing and Maintenance

 Thankfully, we identified the problem very quickly.
-If the watch is forced to run for an extended period of time with rust on the axis, the axis will wear out and the self-winding sector will hang out, rattle, and scratch the surrounding parts.
-After that happens, the repair will be much more expensive and difficult to do.
+If the watch had been forced to run for an extended period of time, the rust around the axis would eventually wear it out and the self-winding module would hang loose and scratch the surrounding parts.
+In that case, the repair would be considerably more complicated and expensive.

-We disassemble the module and clean it, washing every detail.
-The corrosion on the pivot is cleaned and polished slightly.
+We disassemble the module and clean it, washing every single part.
+The pivot is cleaned of corrosion and slightly polished.

-After reassembly, the module is checked under a microscope and on a cyclotest device.
+After reassembly, the module is checked under a microscope and with a cyclotest device.
 Everything is in order.

-In general, the movement is a favourite to work with, and one of the most popular in the history of Swiss watchmaking.
-I hope that someone will find a way to represent the Rolex 3130 movement in a song or film one day – it is, in its own way, a masterpiece of technical thought!
+In general, this movement is lovely to work with, and one of the most recognised in the history of Swiss watchmaking.
+I hope that someone will find a way to honour the Rolex 3130 movement in a song or film one day – it is an absolute technological masterpiece!

 Final Notes

-If you notice that your self-winding watch is not winding as well as it used to, it is worth inspecting the automatic (especially if the movement is in order from the manual winding).
-We will always try to find the simplest, most optimal way when it comes to servicing watches, and a timely service will save a significant amount of money in the long run.
+If you notice that your automatic watch is not winding as well as it used to, it’s worth inspecting the self-winding module (especially if the movement runs well when wound via the crown).
+We will always try to find the simplest, most optimal solution when it comes to watch repairs, and a timely service will save a great deal of money in the long run.

 Shopping Cart